Pay Stub vs W-2 What Small Businesses and Employees Need to Know in 2025

-Understanding the differences between a pay stub vs W-2 ensures you know which document to use for banking, renting an apartment, applying for benefits, or filing your yearly taxes.
-Pay stubs give you detailed, ongoing proof of income, while a W-2 provides accurate year-end totals for the IRS and state agencies.
+Understanding the differences ensures you know which document to use for banking, renting an apartment, applying for benefits, or filing taxes.
+Pay stubs give detailed, ongoing proof of income, while a W-2 provides year-end totals for the IRS and state agencies.

 What a Pay Stub Shows